soushin/testcafe-chatops/README.md

 ## TestCafe + ChatOps

-Also this project challenged to use a remote url of TestCafe on ChatOps.
+Also this project challenged to use a remote url of TestCafe on ChatOps. note:send a report of test to `#random` room Of Slack.

 ### Until starting test and receiving a remote url